xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

 }
 ```

-The `main.go` program, which serves as the entrypoint of this demo, starts two goroutines, one running the above `Discover` function and the other running the xDS [management server](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/mgmt_server).
+The `main.go` program, which serves as the entrypoint of this demo, starts two [goroutines](https://notes.shichao.io/gopl/ch8/), one running the above function and the other running the xDS [management server](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/mgmt_server).

-The [Go client for the Docker Engine API](https://pkg.go.dev/github.com/docker/docker/client) provides a [`ServiceList`](https://pkg.go.dev/github.com/docker/docker/client#Client.ServiceList) method that can be used to retrieve the information we want:
+The [Go client for the Docker Engine API](https://pkg.go.dev/github.com/docker/docker/client) provides a [`ServiceList`](https://pkg.go.dev/github.com/docker/docker/client#Client.ServiceList) method that can be used to retrieve the labels information we want:

 ```go
 func StartWatcher(ctx context.Context, cli docker.APIClient, ingressNetwork string, updateChannel chan snapshot.ServiceLabels) {